cruiseresearchgroup/qri-genetic-distance/README.md

 # Quantile Modeling Pipeline for Genetic Divergence Imputation

-Quantile regression pipeline for imputing genetic divergence between pathogen samples using spatiotemporal and host metadata.
-Includes feature ablation analysis and stratified evaluation.
+This repository contains code and a sample dataset for training and evaluating a quantile regression model to impute genetic divergence between pathogen cases.
+The model incorporates temporal, geographic, and host metadata and supports feature ablation experiments.

 ## Files